 - The decision to close schools will be made no later than 5:30 a.m.
-If possible, the decision will be made the evening before. - CMS has the option of operating with a two-hour delay.
+If possible, the decision will be made the evening before. - Senate Bill 671, which the Governor signed into law on Friday, July 8th allows for the permanent option for public school units to use a limited number of remote instruction days, rather than closing for inclement weather or other emergencies.
+More information regarding when and how we will exercise this option will be provided after the start of the school year. - CMS has the option of operating with a two-hour delay.
 Each principal will develop a modified bell schedule that begins two hours later than normal and ends at the regularly scheduled time. - Announcements about changes in school schedules will be delivered through CMS' parent notification system, social media platforms, mobile App and website.
 You can also tune into area radio and televisions stations or call the Communications Services Office at (980) 343-7450. - Do not call schools or the news media.
 Generally, all CMS schools will be affected by the decision, not just schools in areas of the county where weather conditions are most severe. - If no announcement is made, then schools will operate on a normal schedule.